iharshilbhatt/Blog_Post_Application/README.md

  the architecture, features, and design principles that guide the application's development, as well as the considerations for its usability and performance

-**Application Architecture**
+ ## **Application Architecture**

-Overview
+ ### Overview

  The application is structured around several core components, each serving distinct purposes.

- These components include:
+ ### These components include:

- 1. Header: The navigational bar that includes links to various sections of the application.
+ - 1. Header: The navigational bar that includes links to various sections of the application.
- 2. Home: The landing page that introduces users to the blog and its purpose.
+ - 2. Home: The landing page that introduces users to the blog and its purpose.
- 3. Post List: A component that displays a collection of blog posts, including filtering options based on categories.
+ - 3. Post List: A component that displays a collection of blog posts, including filtering options based on categories.
- 4. Post: The component responsible for rendering the details of an individual blog post dynamically based on the post ID.
+ - 4. Post: The component responsible for rendering the details of an individual blog post dynamically based on the post ID.
- 5. Contact: A form that enables users to reach out to the blog owner or administrator.
+ - 5. Contact: A form that enables users to reach out to the blog owner or administrator.
- 6. Privacy Policy: A dedicated section outlining how user information is collected and handled
+ - 6. Privacy Policy: A dedicated section outlining how user information is collected and handled

+ ## Component Breakdown

+ ## **1. Header Component**
+The Header component is pivotal for navigation, allowing users to access different sections of the blog easily.
+It includes:

+● Links: Each link corresponds to a major section of the application, including:

+- ○ Home
+- ○ BlogPosts
+- ○ Contact
+- ○ Privacy Policy

+● Responsive Design: The header is designed to adapt to various screen sizes, providing a user-friendly experience on both mobile and desktop devices.
+Tailwind CSS is utilized to create a collapsible menu for mobile users